ConorBevan/MovieWarsBlog/README.md

 ![Edit Post Page](./assets/readme/edit-post.png)

-  * This section is where logged in users can edit the blog of their choice and change the title, author, content and image.
+  * This section is where admins can edit the blog of their choice and change the title, author, content and image.

 ### Delete Post Page

 ![Delete Post Page](./assets/readme/delete.png)

-  * This section is where logged in users can delete a blog.
+  * This section is where admins can delete a blog.

 ### Logout Page

 ![Logout Page](./assets/readme/logout.png)

   * This section is where users can logout of their accounts.
+  * User is alreted when they logout

 ### Admin Panel